mekline/Tobii-PsychToolBox/TobiiCalibrationPsychtoolbox/README.txt

-This is a basic demo that uses the *new* Tobii SDK (LINK, released March 2017) and Psychtoolbox (VERSION NO) together for an end-to-end, minimal script that connects to your tobii, conducts calibration, plays a short set of trials with video, and exits, saving all the gaze data from each trial in its own file.
+test This is a basic demo that uses the *new* Tobii SDK (LINK, released March 2017) and Psychtoolbox (VERSION NO) together for an end-to-end, minimal script that connects to your tobii, conducts calibration, plays a short set of trials with video, and exits, saving all the gaze data from each trial in its own file.